Marketers change sending domains for a variety of reasons, including:

 - Internal performance tracking systems or those of your mailbox provider

-The warmup process will go more smoothly if you use IP addresses with good sending reputations and signed up with Return Path's Certification program.
+The warmup process will go more smoothly if you use IP addresses with good sending reputations and signed up with Validity's Certification program.
 Trust in the IP address helps establish trust in the new domain.
 If you already have a poor sending reputation and do not follow email marketing best practices, it is likely that deliverability problems will continue, regardless of the domain change.